How to Set Intentions to Support Your Goals

 For the last two weeks, Valentina set intentions each morning as she showered.
 She wrote her intentions on sticky notes and placed them on her mirror.
 As she reviewed the sticky notes, a common theme began to take shape.
 Many of her intentions centered around being more in tune with herself and her needs.
 Valentina decided to set a goal to practice fifteen minutes of self-care three days a week for six weeks.

-As she considered her goal, the Future Vision Statement came to mind.
-Valentina asked herself what a more in-tune future self would look like and created the statement from that: I identify what I need and act on it to keep myself nourished.
+As she considered her goal, Valentina asked herself what a more in-tune future self would look like and created the statement from that: I identify what I need and act on it to keep myself nourished.

 Valentina then elaborated on her statement in four categories.
 As she considered each category, she kept her statement in mind and completed each with the focus of connecting more with herself.
 Physical: I nourish my body with healthy food choices.
 Mental: I practice meditation.
 Spiritual: I express gratitude.
 Relationships: I assertively communicate my needs to friends and family.